UnrealAkama/makecloud.dev/content/docs/node_definition.md

 ## fileroot

-The fileroot parameter is used to control caching for the individual folder for a service.
+The fileroot parameter is used to control caching for the individual folder or file relating to building a service.
 It is relative to the root of the project as a whole.
+This can also take a list of file roots or specific files to hash.

 ## base